 And of course, being a true lover of umami, I'm sharing a savory waffles recipe before a sweet one.
 Cheddar, chives, cornmeal, buttermilk.
 Go ahead and try to argue with that.

 My daughter tried to argue with it, actually.
 She prefers whipped cream and syrup and vanilla-scented sweetness.
-Last night, when I told the girls what I planned to make for dinner, she said, "Those aren't exactly my favorite waffles."
+Last night, when I told the kids what I planned to make for dinner, she said, “Those aren’t exactly my favorite waffles.”

 So I said, "I bet they're your favorite waffles that I'm going to make tonight."